-International trade in endangered plant species, in so far as it is conducted within, and with, the European Community, is now regulated by a European Regulation1 giving effect in the Community to the CITES Convention2.
-This legislation is directly applicable in member states3, and is enforced in the United Kingdom by regulations4.
-Domestic legislation controlling the importation, exportation and sale of endangered plant species also exists5; however, the wide application of the CITES Convention has rendered that legislation of decreasing significance.
+International trade in endangered plant species, in so far as it is conducted within, and with, the United Kingdom, is now regulated by a retained European Regulation1 giving effect to the CITES Convention2.
+This legislation is enforced in the United Kingdom by regulations3.
+Domestic legislation controlling the importation, exportation and sale of endangered plant species also exists4; however, the wide application of the CITES Convention has rendered that legislation of decreasing significance.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.